arkin0x/cyberspace/readme.md

 The Cyberspace Meta-Protocol is a protocol built on top of nostr to enable interaction with cyberspace.
 It provides generalized tools to interact with other cyberspace users and provides a way to secure and modify the scarce space within cyberspace.

 Cyberspace is a digital space which contains 2 planes.
 One plane exists in reality and the other plane is imaginary.
 Both planes have identical coordinate systems and an X, Y, and Z axis each 2^85 units long.
 All cyberspace objects exist as nostr events.
-All cyberspace coordinates are derived from a 256-bit number by decoding it into three 85-bit twos-compliment integers representing X, Y and Z coordinates and interpreting the least significant bit to determine which plane the coordinate falls within.
+All cyberspace coordinates are derived from a 256-bit number by decoding it into three 85-bit unsigned integers representing X, Y and Z coordinates and interpreting the least significant bit to determine which plane the coordinate falls within.
 The method used to obtain a 256-bit coordinate for an object depends on the object's event kind/purpose.

 - Constructs are kind 331 events.
 The construct event `id`, a 256-bit hash, is used to derive the X, Y, and Z coordinates.
 - An avatar's home coordinate is derived from their 256-bit pubkey which can be decoded into X, Y, and Z coordinates.